dcrapis/oceandao-wiki/Future-and-Previous-Rounds.md

 OceanDAO funding rounds are ongoing monthly.

+Each round is subject to change and there may be variations in: amount of funding, # teams funded, and action steps themselves, etc as the DAO matures.
+This wiki will be updated accordingly to reflect any and all changes.
+Each Round the OceanDAO team can incentivize projects to propose for certain aspects of the DAO by "Earmarking Funds" for specific grant allocations.

 ### Previous
 | **Round**                      | **Proposals Due By**      | **Voting Ends**           | **Amount Each (MAX)**                 | **Grantees** | **[Round Earmark](Round-Earmark)** |